eathtespagheti/OnePlus-6-6T-HEVC-Recording/README.md

 ## Bitrate reduction table

-Since the average bitrate reduction it's about 59%, [here](https://gitlab.com/forks4/oneplus-6-6t-hevc-recording) you can find a fork with the bitrate reduced by 50%
+Since the average bitrate reduction it's about 59%, ~~[here](https://gitlab.com/forks4/oneplus-6-6t-hevc-recording) you can find a fork with the bitrate reduced by 50%~~ currently the bitrate reduction it's not working, so don't trust this fork until future updates

 | Codec | 480p | 720p | 1080p | 2160p|
 |:-----:|:----:|:----:|:-----:|:----:|